 Finding a 2021 Corolla Hybrid for sale won't be an issue, as these cars are proving to be very popular amongst young families and older generations that appreciate its low cost, efficiency, and comfort.
 With an MSRP of only $23,400 excluding tax, registration, and a destination fee of $955, the Corolla Hybrid's price places it directly alongside competitors such as the $22,930 Honda Insight and $23,200 Hyundai Ioniq Hybrid.

 The 2021 Corolla Hybrid is exclusively available in LE trim, so you don't get a say in the matter.
 What you do get, however, is a well-specced mid-range car that offers excellent levels of tech and safety.
-Unfortunately, Toyota doesn't give much in the way of optional packages, so what you see is what you get.
-What you do get is the option to fit a blind-spot monitor with rear cross-traffic alert for an additional $500.
+Toyota doesn't give you much in the way of packages, but there is an option to fit a blind-spot monitor with rear cross-traffic alert for an additional $500.
+For that small price, we'd do it.
+Everything else comes standard.
 The exterior of the LE Hybrid features 15-inch alloy wheels, while the interior gets manually-adjustable front seats, push-button start, and single-zone climate control.
 The infotainment system consists of an eight-inch touchscreen display featuring Apple CarPlay and Android Auto, and a six-speaker sound system.
 The Toyota Safety Sense suite adds forward collision warning with pedestrian warning, attention assist, lane keep assist, and traffic sign assist.
+We'd toss on a nice set of aftermarket alloy wheels, but those would hurt the car's stellar fuel economy numbers by a small percentage.

 The eco-friendly sedan is getting cheaper and more stylish by the year.
 But one such model that proves just how far we've come in the battle against dull hybris is the Honda Insight.
 The Insight is based on the venerable Honda Civic and has seen the addition of many new standard features for 2021.
 Power is provided by a 1.5-liter petrol engine and electric hybrid system.
 Total power output is 151 hp and 197 lb-ft, which is significantly more than the Toyota Corolla.
 This makes the Insight a better car to drive and live with on a day to day basis, and the best thing is, despite this power advantage, the Insight will still deliver 55/49/52 mpg across the city/highway/combined cycles.
 The Insight is a much more fun car to drive on the road, the interior is well specced, and there are more options on offer than the Toyota.
 The interior space and trunk are also more spacious, and the Insight has been awarded a Top Safety Pick+ award from the IIHS, making it the safer car.
 We'd go with the better-looking Honda, despite the Corolla's benefits.